cvs-health/testaro/README.md

 ## Reports

-Testaro produces reports as JavaScript objects.
+Testaro writes reports as files in JSON format.
 They contain detailed results.

-When you run Testaro with a no-batch script, Testaro returns the report.

-When you use a batch, Testaro writes one report per host into the `reports` directory in JSON format.
-Testaro also returns a list of the names of the files containing the reports.
+Testaro also writes to standard output a list of the names of the files containing the reports.

 ## Execution